JanssenProject/jans/docs/admin/config-guide/auth-server-config/logging-configuration.md

 To update the configuration follow the steps below.

-1. Get the current logging and store it into a file for editing The following command will retrieve the current logging in the schema file.
+1. Get the current logging configuration and store it in a file for editing.
+   The following command will retrieve the current logging configuration and store it in a file.
    ```bash title="Command"
    /opt/jans/jans-cli/config-cli.py -no-color \
    --operation-id get-config-logging > /tmp/log-config.json
    ```
-2. Edit and update the desired configuration values in the file while keeping other properties and values unchanged.
+2. Update the configuration with desired value in the file while keeping other properties and values unchanged.
 Updates must adhere to the `Logging` schema as mentioned [here](#using-command-line).
       The schema details can be retrieved using the command below.
       The schema defines what values and datatypes are acceptable for each property value.
    ```bash title="Command"
    /opt/jans/jans-cli/config-cli.py --schema Logging
    ```
 3. Use the updated file to send the update to the Janssen Server using the command below
    ```bash title="Command"
    /opt/jans/jans-cli/config-cli.py --operation-id put-config-logging \
    --data /tmp/log-config.json